Grand Central Terminal: Office spaces and control center

 Upper floors of the terminal primarily hold MTA offices.
 These spaces and most others in the terminal are not open to the public, requiring key cards to access.
 The fifth floor holds the office of the terminal's director, overlooking the Main Concourse.
 The seventh floor contains Metro-North's situation room (a board room for police and terminal directors to handle emergencies), as well as the offices of the Fleet Department.

 Grand Central Terminal has an Operations Control Center on its sixth floor, where controllers monitor the track interlockings with computers.
 Completed in 1993, the center is operated by a crew of about 24 people.
 The terminal was originally built with five signal control centers, labeled A, B, C, F, and U, that collectively controlled all of the track interlockings around the terminal.
+The interlockings used to be of electro-mechanical type, supplied by General Railway Signal (GRS).
 Each switch was electrically controlled by a lever in one of the signal towers, where lights illuminated on track maps to show which switches were in use.
 As trains passed a given tower, the signal controllers reported the train's engine and timetable numbers, direction, track number, and the exact time.
+In 1993, the original interlockings machines were replaced with 17 GRS VPI microprocessors.

 Tower U controlled the interlocking between 48th and 58th streets; Tower C, the storage spurs; and Tower F, the turning loops.
 A four-story underground tower at 49th Street housed the largest of the signal towers: Tower A, which handled the upper-level interlockings via 400 levers, and Tower B, which handled the lower-level interlockings with 362 levers.
 The towers housed offices for the stationmaster, yardmaster, car-maintenance crew, electrical crew, and track-maintenance crew.
 There were also break rooms for conductors, train engineers, and engine men.
 After Tower B was destroyed in a fire in 1986, the signal towers were consolidated into the modern control center.